What Is Eczema?

 Eczema is a skin condition that is linked to food allergies, asthma and environmental allergies.
 It affects children more than adults.
 The rash is red, scaly, itchy and becomes easily infected.
 Scratching makes the rash turn raw, with oozing and crusts.
 In infants it may appear on the cheeks, and in older children in the creases of the elbows, knees, and neck.
 In adulthood, hand eczema is common.
 Dryness and moisture loss are important in causing symptoms and for treatment.
 Eczema is our specialty.
 We can help.

 For mild cases, addressing dryness with moisturizers may be effective.
 For more more severe eczema, some or all of the following may be used:

 - Antihistamines to relieve itching

 - Topical steroid creams to reduce inflammation, with varying strengths available

 - Topical antibiotic creams to treat associated infection with Staph aureus bacteria

 - Non-steroid topical agents such as Protopic, Elidel, and Eucrisa

-Role of the Allergist in Managing Eczema
+The Role Of The Allergist In Managing Eczema

-Increased Risk for Food Allergy
+Increased Risk For Food Allergy In Eczema

-Infants with eczema are at increased risk for developing life-threatening allergies to cow’s milk, egg, peanut, tree nuts and sesame.
-In fact, the majority of children with anaphylactic food allergy have or have had eczema, and the more severe the eczema, the greater the risk.
-For this reason, any infant with significant eczema should be allergy tested between the ages of four and six months, when they are ready to start solid foods.
-If testing is negative for egg, peanut and tree nuts, for example, these foods should be introduced immediately in age-appropriate form, and this will markedly reduce the risk of developing food allergy.
+Infants with eczema are at increased risk for developing life-threatening food allergies.
+Most of our patients with anaphylactic food allergy had eczema as infants.
+For this reason, any infant with significant eczema should be screened for food allergy between the ages of four and six months, when they are ready to start solid foods.
+Delaying introduction of allergenic foods until age two is no longer recommended because it may actually result in a higher risk for developing food allergy.